muntasirms/pubchem-toxinfo-cas-retriever/README.md

 | Ethanol       | 64-17-5    | Example info   | ... |

-and output format will be:
+and in such a case, the output format will be:

 | Name          | CAS        | Other Data      | ... | Hazards | Precautions |
 |---------------|------------|----------------|-----|------|-------|